pelias/pelias/README.md

 ### What's a geocoder do anyway?

-Geocoding is the process of transforming input text, such as an address, or a name of a place—to a location on the Earth's surface.
+Geocoding is the process of taking input text, such as an address or the name of a place, and returning a latitude/longitude location on the Earth's surface for that place.

 ![geocode](https://cloud.githubusercontent.com/assets/4246770/16500453/76d6d8cc-3eb9-11e6-85d8-f57894ba7b73.gif)